 After reading the Guide and developing your plan, you can complete the ARISS Proposal Form and submit it during the proposal window.

 US schools and educational organizations may download this form to submit a proposal to host an ARISS contact.
 Use this form to submit the details of your Education and Outreach Plan.

-The proposal form for the Fall 2016 application period will be posted when the proposal window is announced.
+The proposal form for the Fall 2016 application period is now available.

 The Technical Proposal